eescottie/opensrc_analog/README.md

 <img src="/images/AC_sch_5.PNG" width="560px" ><br>

 From the cursor, we can estimate the phase margin.
 However, it is not accurate enough.
-Let's go back to the schematic window, press "Ctrl" and right click the arrow "View Output File".
+Let's go back to the schematic window, press "Ctrl" and left click the arrow "View Output File".
 It is configured to measure both the phase margin and gain margin.
 Please see the below figure for details:

 <img src="/images/AC_sch_6.PNG" width="560px" ><br>